previsionio/prevision-onnx-templates/README.md

 The scripts build a ( very ) basic classifier and export it to onnx model.
 You can then use the content of `data/assets` folder into your [Prevision Account](https://cloud.prevision.io).
 Then see [the documentation for importing your own model](https://previsionio.readthedocs.io/fr/latest/studio/experiments/external-model.html)

 ### Using the SDK

 You can use ( and inspect )  the `sdkimport.py` script to export your models and pipeline programmatically.
-This script several basic sklearn pipeline ( feature engineering + modelisation) , convert them  to onnx and create an experiment to benchmark them altogether inside the same experiment into your [prevision account](https://cloud.prevision.io)
+This script uses several basic sklearn pipeline ( feature engineering + modelisation) , converts them  to onnx and create an experiment to benchmark them altogether inside the same experiment into your [prevision account](https://cloud.prevision.io)

 **Warning : this scripts uses ressources generated from the previous one so be sure to launch it before